christian-vorhemus/azure-percept-py/README.md

 print("Authentication successful!")

 # this will convert a ONNX model to a model file with the same name
 # and a .blob suffix to the output directory "/path/to"
-vision.convert_model("/path/to/resnet18-v1-7.onnx", "/path/to")
+vision.convert_model("/path/to/resnet18-v1-7.onnx", output_dir="/path/to")
 vision.start_inference("/path/to/resnet18-v1-7.blob")
-arr = vision.get_inference() # arr is a numpy array that contains the model output print(arr.shape) vision.stop_inference()
+res: InferenceResult = vision.get_inference(return_image=True)
+print(res.inference)
+print(res.image)
+vision.stop_inference()
 vision.close()
 ```

 Run `sudo python3 perceptvision.py` to run the script.
-Especially the model conversion can take several minutes. `vision.start_inference(model)` will start the Azure Percept Vision Camera and those images are used as an input for `model`.
-Then `vision.get_inference()` is used to get prediction results as numpy vectors from the device.
+Especially the model conversion can take several minutes. `vision.start_inference(blob_model_path)` will start the Azure Percept Vision Camera and those images are used as an input for `model`.
+To specify the input sources, pass the input_src argument, for example `vision.start_inference(blob_model_path, input_src=["/camera1", "/dev/video0"])` whereas `/camera1` identifies the Percept camera and `/dev/video0` is a conventional USB camera.
+With `vision.get_inference()` the prediction results are returned, `res.inference` is a numpy array.

 ### Take a picture and save it locally
 The following sample gets an image (as a numpy array) from the Azure Percept Vision device in BGR format with shape (height, width, channels) and saves it as a JPG file (you need Pillow for this sample to work: `pip3 install Pillow`)